Home » Soap and Lotion Making » The Best Sources for Soap Making Supplies

 You have a few options here.
 Lye typically comes in either flakes or little bead-like pellets.
 I find the pellets easier to pour and measure.

 The world is your oyster here!
-You can find fragrance oils on Amazon, in some craft stores, and of course, from reputable soap making companies such as Nurture Soap and Brambleberry.
+You can find fragrance oils on Amazon, in some craft stores, and, of course, from reputable soap-making companies such as Nurture Soap and Brambleberry.

 Some personal favorite fragrances:

-Colorants for soap making
+Colorants for Soap-Making

-Keep in mind, each company mentioned here is full of kind people who can help you with any specific question you have about ingredients or supplies, and you can always leave me a comment here.
+Remember that each company mentioned here is full of kind people who can help you with any specific question you have about ingredients or supplies, and you can always leave me a comment here.

-Now what?
+Now What?

 Start with some recipes!
 See what oils appeal to you, and go from there.